MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/sip-gateway-configure.md

 ## Enable SIP Gateway for your tenant

-There are two ways you can enable SIP Gateway for your tenant: by using a PowerShell commandlet, or in the Teams admin center.
+There are two ways you can enable SIP Gateway for your tenant: by using a PowerShell cmndlet, or in the Teams admin center.

-### Enable SIP Gateway by using a PowerShell commandlet
+### Enable SIP Gateway by using a PowerShell cmndlet

-To enable SIP Gateway by using a PowerShell commandlet, see [Set-CsTeamsCallingPolicy](https://docs.microsoft.com/en-us/powershell/module/skype/set-csteamscallingpolicy?view=skype-ps).
+To enable SIP Gateway by using a PowerShell cmndlet, see [Set-CsTeamsCallingPolicy](https://docs.microsoft.com/en-us/powershell/module/skype/set-csteamscallingpolicy?view=skype-ps).
 [Do we need to explain what they need to do with this?]

 ### Enable SIP Gateway in the Teams admin center